mmaxin/hide-and-seek-game/rules.md

 ## Photo Scoring: Door, Sign, Road

+> Hiders score points by including Doors, Signs, and Roads in the photo.

+- *Up to 12 points can be earned per photo (door, sign, AND road).
+Up to 48 points can be earned per game (4 rounds).*

 > Hiders score points *once* for each unique feature they include in their photos.

 - *A photo with a dozen doors in it still only scores 2 points, not 24 points.*

-- *Features only count if they're obviously visible without zooming in on my phone.
-There might be a tiny sign in the back there, but I won't be squinting to confirm it!*
+- *Features only count if they're obviously visible without zooming in on a phone.
+There might be a tiny sign in the back there, but I won't be squinting to find it!*

 > Each feature can only be used to score points in one photo.